-Figure 11 LCD Message during Firmware Upgrade
+Figure 11: LCD Message during Firmware Upgrade

 - 10. It will indicate that it is completed a Wireless Session.
 The Antenna Symbol will be flashing which indicates that the second part of the process is about to occur.
 The LCD will clear.
 The RED and YELLOW LEDs will flash alternately on the side of the Transmitter. - 11.
 If update is successful, the Transmitter will re-boot to the same figure above.
-It will complete a normal WiFi Session. - 12.
-If connected to the SetraEDGE and if the Transmitter was previously logging, then the EDGE will need to send a new Task and the Transmitter will start logging normally. - 13.
+It will complete a normal Wi-Fi Session. - 12.
+If connected to Setra EDGE (Setra CEMSTM Connect) and if the Transmitter was previously logging, then Setra EDGE will need to send a new Task and the Transmitter will start logging normally. - 13.
 If at any time during the process the Transmitter is interrupted, then simply re-set it by removing one of the batteries for 10 seconds and refitting to boot back up and starting over.

-10 Terminology
+10. Terminology

-10.1 LCD Messages
+10.1.
+LCD Messages